NickPantuso/AppointmentScheduler/README.md

 bring you to a new form where you can view the schedules for each contact, as well as some other general information about the appointments and customers.
 The program will create and write to a text file that contains all log in attempts, a sample text file is included in the repository named "login_activity.txt"

 NOTE: Allow some button clicks to take 3-4 seconds to execute.
 The free remote database I'm using is really slow, and I tried to make it as quick as I could.
 The database also times out after about 30 seconds, so the program has to constantly check for a connection, which takes away some performance.
-Executable also requires at least JRE version 1.6
+Executable also requires at least JRE version 1.6.
+Windows may create a pop-up that tells you to not run the program, but the program is safe.

 UPDATE: Added C3P0 connection pooling to try and increase application speed, improved response of some buttons by changing when the progrom loaded FXML forms